AlayaCare/goliac/docs/security.md

   - Generate (and collect) a private key (file)
 - Go to the left tab "Install App"
   - Click on "Install"
-  - On Repository access, select "Only select repositories", and select the team's repository
+  - On Repository access, select "Only select repositories", and select the goliac-team's repository

 We will set ip up in Goliac with
 - `GOLIAC_GITHUB_TEAM_APP_ID` environment variable